 As part of our cyber and data security improvements, we've introduced 'Safe Links', to help protect you from malicious links in emails.
 Safe Links is part of Microsoft Advanced Threat Protection (ATP)

 If it spots a link in an email or a Teams chat that may be malicious, it rewrites the link so it is obvious you need to be careful.
-When you click on the link it will check the site and give you more information (see below) so you can choose whether to proceed to the website or not.
+When you click on the link it will check the site and give you more information (see below).

 If it spots a link that might be malicious, Safe Links will rewrite it so the link will now start like this in the desktop client version of Outlook: